tvdsluijs/sh-python-installer/README.md

 An easy way to install a new Python version on a Raspberry Pi.
 Works also on Ubuntu!

+## Please read this article

+Please [read this](https://itheo.tech/stop-updating-python-on-your-raspberry-pi-os-or-ubuntu) article on why NOT to update Python on your OS

 ## Installation

 No real installation needed.